 Australian & New Zealand Grapegrower & Winemaker - Editorial

 Nathan Gogoll joined the Grapegrower & Winemaker as editor in August 2014.
-Having been raised in the Barossa where he assisted his father to make wine at a young age, Nathan has had exposure to the wine industry most of his life.
-He has held a variety of industry related roles: cellar door sales at Artisans of Barossa, Marketing & Distribution Manager at Schwarz Wine Company and Regional Tourism Manager at Tourism Barossa.
-Together with his extensive journalism experience in regional papers and other wine industry publications, this provides Nathan with an authoritative basis from which to prepare the Grapegrower & Winemaker.
+He grew up in the Barossa and has been exposed to the wine industry most of his life (for example, work experience as a 15-year-old was done with the Penfolds winemakers at Nuriootpa).
+He has held a variety of industry roles and even has two vintages under his belt.
+Together with his journalism experience in regional papers and other wine industry publications, Nathan is well placed to deliver relevant industry information in his role as editor of the Grapegrower & Winemaker magazine.

-The Grapegrower & Winemaker is ably assisted by a panel of highly-regarded and accomplished industry persons, who sit on the magazine's Editorial Advisory Panel.
+The Grapegrower & Winemaker is assisted by a panel of highly-regarded industry personnel, who sit on the magazine's Editorial Advisory Panel.

-They are Dr Steve Goodman, Dr Terry Lee, Professor Jim Hardie, Paul van der Lee and Denis Gastin, Mary Retallack, Professor Dennis Taylor and Bob Campbell MW
+They are Bob Campbell MW, Denis Gastin, Dr Steve Goodman, Dr Terry Lee, Paul van der Lee, Mary Retallack, Prof Dennis Taylor, Mary Retallack and Corrina Wright.

-The members of the panel have direct input to the magazine's editor and management, assisting us in ensuring Grapegrower & Winemaker is packed with information that provides new and relevant knowledge and market insights for our thousands of valued readers.
+The members of the panel help to ensure the Grapegrower & Winemaker is packed with information that provides new and relevant knowledge as well as market insights for our readers.

 Denis Gastin is managing director of Instate Pty Ltd. He has extensive wine-related interests, including writing for Japan's liquor-industry newspaper, The Shuhan News and Wine Review magazine in Korea.
 He contributes the Asia content to The Oxford Companion to Wine, The World Atlas of Wine and Wine Report.
 Denis is also a regular writer for Grapegrower & Winemaker.